Adversarial Concept Distillation for One-Step Diffusion Personalization: Methodology

+In OPAD, the student learns the new concept jointly with the multi-step teacher model.
+The teacher follows the standard way of Custom Diffusion~\citep{kumari2023customdiffusion}, while the student is supervised by alignment losses that encourage consistency with the teacher and by adversarial losses that align its outputs with the real image of the target concept.

-To address the first challenge—student adaptability—we propose the use of a shared text encoder (\ourste) between the teacher and student models.
-Motivated by the observation that the student can benefit from consistent semantic grounding, we directly inherit the teacher’s text encoder for the student during distillation.
-This design ensures a unified language-vision alignment across both models.
-To facilitate effective training under this shared encoder and also to address the second challenge of inefficient training, we adopt a bidirectional gradual distillation strategy.
-In this scheme, the student model is progressively trained alongside the teacher.
-To maintain memory efficiency and mitigate overfitting during distillation, we adopt the lightweight adaptation strategy from Custom Diffusion, updating only the key and value projections in both teacher and student networks.
+Motivated by the benefits of consistent semantic grounding and the desire to simplify the training pipeline, we inherit the teacher’s text encoder for the student throughout training, forming a shared text encoder across both models.
+This design maintains a unified language–vision representation space and enables more reliable knowledge transfer.
+To maintain memory efficiency and mitigate overfitting during personalization, we further adopt the lightweight adaptation strategy from Custom Diffusion~\citep{kumari2023customdiffusion}, updating only the key and value projection layers in both the teacher and student.

-Our training procedure is illustrated in Fig.~\ref{fig:method} and the detailed algorithm pipeline is in Appendix.~\ref{appendix:algorithm}. \ourmethod consists of three steps in each iteration. \textit{First}, the real image $x^r_{0}$ is fed into the teacher model.
+\ourmethod consists of three steps in each iteration. \textit{First}, the real image $x^r_{0}$ is fed into the teacher model.
 The \textit{teacher} is trained following the Custom Diffusion paradigm, where both the text encoder and the UNet are optimized using the noise prediction loss $\mathcal{L}_{\text{rec}}$: